certbot/certbot/docs/man/certbot.rst

-.. program-output:: letsencrypt --help all
+.. program-output:: certbot --help all